sumedhdamo/IIT-PATNA-Capstone-Project/README.md

    PYTHON_dcdiag.py
    - A Python code that check the result of the report and looks for any failures and deliver the report to stakeholders via email

+   Retention.ps1(optional)
+   - This scripts deleted the files from the folder which are older than 7 days, so you dont have to manually delete it if folder size grows.
+   -
 # Sample Output
 ![image](https://github.com/user-attachments/assets/250ccef9-59cc-436e-b70c-006f9c513f3c)